 In our initial meeting, one personality boldly and proudly told me:

-I just bring my experiences to the air.
+I just bring my experience to the air.
 It’s good enough.
 My show is totally spontaneous.
 I plan nothing.
 That’s how I get such a natural response.

-Actually, the team spends dozens of hours off the air exploring topics and discussing angles.
-We debate the best approach and search for the most entertaining way to present content.
-When we hit on something, the producer takes notes and crafts our organic dialogue into a structured topic outline for the show.
+No. The team spends dozens of hours off-air exploring topics and discussing angles.
+We debate the best approach and search for the most entertaining way to present each piece of content.
+The producer takes notes and crafts our organic dialogue into a structured outline for the show.
 It’s rehearsed, yet spontaneous.

-Do you ever have those times in the production meeting when you get on a roll, and the producer stops the team and says to save it for the air?
-That way, it’s fresh and you don’t lose the magic?
+But do you ever have times in the production meeting when you get on a roll and the producer says to save it for the air so you don’t lose the magic and natural responses?

 No, that literally never happens.
 We go through everything in detail so we know what to expect, what’s going to work and not work.
 That way we don’t step all over each other.